Stay Together for the Kids: Music video

+The music video depicts a suburban home being demolished, symbolizing family breakdown.

 The music video for "Stay Together for the Kids" depicts the band performing inside a suburban house as it is gradually demolished, serving as a visual metaphor for a broken home and the effects of family conflict.
 It was directed by Samuel Bayer, a prominent director known for his work on iconic 1990s videos by bands like Metallica and Nirvana.
 The band sought to make the video a statement, and the label afforded the band a high budget to make the video stand out.
-For the location, the band selected a house in Orange County that was slated for demolition and assembled a team of leading artists and set designers to oversee the shoot.
+For the location, the band selected a house in Fullerton, California that was slated for demolition and assembled a team of leading artists and set designers to oversee the shoot.
 The production employed high-end cinematography and special effects.
 For example, it utilized a technique developed for Saving Private Ryan that rattled the film cameras to intensify the visual impact of the wrecking ball striking the house.

 Filming coincided with the September 11 attacks, which dramatically affected the production.
 The band and crew watched news coverage intermittently while filming, noting disturbing visual parallels between their video footage and the real-life destruction occurring in New York City.
-Concerned that the imagery could be misconstrued, Hoppus initially advised against releasing the video at all, but the label insisted on receiving a return on their investment.
-MCA suggested re-editing the video to clarify its metaphorical intent, and added a statistic to open the clip: "50 percent of American households are destroyed by divorce."
+Concerned that the imagery could be misconstrued, Hoppus initially advised against releasing the video at all, but their label, MCA, insisted on receiving a return on their investment.
+It suggested re-editing the video to clarify its metaphorical intent, and added a statistic to open the clip: "50 percent of American households are destroyed by divorce."
 The band were displeased with these additions; Hoppus called the statistic "laughably ham-handed" in his book.

 The video's release coincided with a period of heightened sensitivity following the attacks, during which some songs and albums were censored or altered to avoid controversy.
 MTV, which was based in New York, outright refused to air the original video.
 The video ended up being entirely reshot with the same production crew, with the crumbling home swapped to an empty mansion.
 It removes the wrecking ball, and replaces it with teenagers causing minor destruction, and swaps debris for leaves and trash to maintain the visual metaphor.
 The two videos were first released on The Urethra Chronicles II: Harder, Faster Faster, Harder, a 2002 home video on the band.
 The first video has since widely become available online on sites like YouTube.